- What It’s Like to Attend Therapy for Weight Loss

 How has this experience changed your self-esteem?

-I’m definitely more confident now.
-I’ve always been an outgoing person, but losing 100 lbs has given me the confidence to realize there is little I can’t accomplish.
-I’m willing to take on most anything I want to try.
+I’m more confident now.
+I’ve always been outgoing, but losing 100 lbs has given me the confidence to realize there is little I can’t accomplish.
+I’m willing to take on almost anything I want to try.
 Why not?

 How did you find your therapist?
 I’ve been to therapy and it didn’t really work for me.

 Online therapy is now a reputable option.
-Check out onlinetherapy.com as one.
-You can text, video, and chat with a therapist on your time line and it’s cheaper than traditional therapy.
+You can text, video, and chat with a therapist on your timeline, and it’s cheaper than traditional therapy.

 How has losing 100 lbs affected your faith?